 Overview of recommended system requirements:

 - Get a computer with at least 8GB of RAM, a solid-state drive (SSD), and the most expensive GPU you can afford.
 If you can’t remember those details, you can just buy a “gaming computer” or a “multi-media computer”, because computers advertised as such will generally have the right specifications.

-- Avoid buying a computer whose graphics capabilities are described as “Intel integrated graphics” or “Intel HD graphics” or really anything that says “Intel” or “integrated”, because what those words mean is that the computer does not actually have a dedicated GPU; instead, its graphics are generated by a chip set associated with the CPU, which means the computer will not be fast for the type of dynamic graphics that Finale 3D generates.
+- Avoid buying a computer whose graphics capabilities are described as “Intel integrated graphics” or “Intel HD graphics” or really anything that says “Intel” or “integrated” (from a graphics perspective).
+The reason is because those words mean is that the computer does not actually have a dedicated GPU.

 Table 1 – Minimum specifications and recommended specifications